heidar/s3upload/README.md

 # s3upload.go

 s3upload.go is a simple command line tool to upload files to Amazon S3 in parallel.
-I created this tool as a part of a concurrency course at university.
+I created this tool as a part of a concurrency course at the University of Victoria.
 Someone at Heroku suggsted to my professor that this would be a good project so I thought I might as well do it, since I wanted to learn how to use S3 too.

-I kind of wanted to do it all from scratch and just do a HTTP PUT with HMAC authentication but I found this really nice Go library for AWS and S3 from Ubuntu.
+I kind of wanted to do it all from scratch and just do a HTTP PUT with HMAC authentication but I found this really nice Go library for AWS and S3 from Canonical.
 I decided to make my life easier and use that instead.

 ## Usage